vini-chaves/vini-chaves/README.md

 Hi 👋 My name is Vinicius
 ==========================

-QA Engineer and Data Science student/enthusiast
+A QA Engineer and Data Science student/enthusiast
 -----------------------------

 I love to code and figure it out how to solve deep problems using computation solutions.
 My main focus are Data Science, RPA development.